MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-edge-pattern-overview.md

 ---
-title: Intelligent Edge patterns with Azure Stack | Microsoft Docs
+title: Hybrid cloud patterns with Azure Stack | Microsoft Docs
 description: An overview of patterns for the hybrid cloud and Intelligent Edge with Azure Stack
 services: azure-stack
 documentationcenter: ''